containers/buildah/README.md

     skopeo-containers
 ```

-Then to install buildah on Fedora follow the steps in this example:
+Then to install Buildah on Fedora follow the steps in this example:

 ```